Skip to main content

 What Does a Nail Technician Actually Do — and Where Do They Work?

-A lot of parents picture nail technology as applying polish.
+A lot of parents picture nail technology (NO FINANCIAL AID FOR THIS PROGRAM) as applying polish.
 The actual scope of the profession is much broader — and more technical — than that.

 Licensed nail technicians are trained in nail anatomy, skin care of the hands and feet, sanitation and infection control, nail extensions (acrylics, hard gels, builder gels), gel polish application and removal, nail art, spa manicures and pedicures, paraffin treatments, and client consultation.
 They learn to identify common nail disorders and conditions that require referral to a physician.
 Sanitation protocols alone represent a significant body of knowledge, governed by state health and safety regulations.